-> It’s not even that pharmaceuticals per se are the culprit, but it’s the underlying paradigm in medicine that could use some work.
-The current philosophy underlying medicine today is that diagnoses are based primarily on symptoms and mostly treated with medications to simply suppress the symptoms instead of identifying and treating the underlying causes of disease.
-For example, the current conventional approach to acid reflux is to simply assume that the stomach is producing too much acid and to suppress the acid production with PPIs or H2 blockers.
+It’s not even that pharmaceuticals per se are the culprit, but it’s the underlying paradigm in medicine that could use some work.
+The current philosophy underlying medicine today is that diagnoses are based primarily on symptoms and mostly treated with medications to suppress the symptoms instead of identifying and treating the underlying causes of disease.
+For example, the conventional approach to acid reflux assumes that the stomach is producing too much acid and the fix is to block acid production using PPIs or H2 blockers.
 But this ignores the fundamental physiology of the body and doesn’t address the underlying causes of why people are actually experiencing acid reflux.

-> The Important Role of Stomach Acid
+The Important Role of Stomach Acid

 Digestion involves the breakdown of large molecules into smaller, readily absorbed molecules.
 While some digestion begins with the production of enzymes in the mouth, the stomach is where the process of digestion really gets underway.
 Cells in the stomach excrete specific enzymes to break apart fats, starches, and proteins.
 The enzymes, however, are inactive and must be activated by stomach acid.